-The 2015 Health Education Standards of Learning for Virginia Public Schools utilize the best practices from the 2008 Standards of Learning and elevate them to meet the health challenges facing today’s youth.
+The 2020 Health Education Standards of Learning for Virginia Public Schools utilize the best practices from the 2015 Standards of Learning and elevate them to meet the health challenges facing today’s youth.
 Students will learn essential health concepts, develop understanding of health information, and actively advocate for their own health, as well as the health of their peers, families, and communities.

-The 2015 Standards of Learning reflect age-appropriate knowledge and ability, increasing in depth and complexity as students mature.
-The standards are designed to provide a core body of knowledge while also allowing flexibility for students to develop personal values and beliefs as well as shared group norms, and for individual school-communities to address local health issues and emerging health concerns.
+The 2020 Standards of Learning reflect age-appropriate knowledge and abilities, increasing in depth and complexity as students mature.
+The standards are designed to provide a core body of knowledge (i.e., Body Systems, Nutrition, Physical Health, Disease Prevention/Health Promotion, Substance Abuse Prevention, Safety/Injury Prevention, Mental Wellness/Social and Emotional Competence, Violence Prevention, Community/Environmental Health), while also allowing flexibility for students to develop personal values and beliefs and shared positive group norms and for individual school communities to address local health issues and emerging health concerns.

-The standards follow the research-based recommendations of , Centers for Disease Control and Prevention for health education curricula by teaching functional health information; shaping personal values and beliefs that support healthy behaviors; shaping group norms that value a healthy lifestyle; and developing the essential health skills necessary to adopt, practice, and maintain health-enhancing behaviors.
-The standards articulate learning goals in the terms of what we want students to know, understand, and do.
-Standard 1, Essential Health Concepts, provides foundational health knowledge – what students should know.
-Standard 2, Healthy Decisions, broadens student understanding of health content to allow students to transfer information in a variety of contexts to make healthy and safe life choices – what students should understand.
-Standard 3, Advocacy and Health Promotion, provides relevance for student learning and opportunities for students to demonstrate or design realistic outcomes for application of health information – what students should be able to do to advocate for their health and the health of others.
+The standards follow the research-based recommendations of mental, social, emotional and behavioral health, substance abuse prevention, nutrition, and public health subject matter experts and the Centers for Disease Control and Prevention for health education curricula by teaching functional health information; shaping personal values and beliefs that support healthy behaviors; shaping group norms that value a healthy lifestyle; and developing the essential health skills necessary to adopt, practice, and maintain health-enhancing behaviors.
+The standards are also designed to support the social and emotional development of students (https://casel.org/core-competencies/), enhancing students’ capacity to integrate skills, attitudes, and behaviors to deal effectively and ethically with daily tasks and challenges, understand and manage emotions, set and achieve positive goals, feel and show empathy for others, establish and maintain positive relationships, and make responsible decisions.

+The standards articulate learning goals in the terms of what students should know, understand, and do.
+Standard 1, Essential Health Concepts, provides foundational health knowledge—what students should know.
+Standard 2, Healthy Decisions, broadens student understanding of health content at the same time it develops skills to allow students to transfer information in a variety of contexts to make healthy and safe life choices—what students should understand.
+Standard 3, Advocacy and Health Promotion, provides relevance for student learning and opportunities for students to demonstrate or design realistic outcomes for application of health information—what students should be able to do to advocate for their health and the health of others.
 The standards enable students to immerse themselves in a health topic from content to understanding to application and advocacy.
 As a result, Virginia students will be better prepared to make healthy decisions for themselves and influence others to do the same.

+Profile of a Virginia Graduate

+The 2020 Health Standards of Learning support the Profile of a Virginia Graduate through the development and use of communication, collaboration, creativity, critical thinking and civic responsibility skills necessary to adopt and maintain health-enhancing behaviors, manage feelings, build healthy relationships, successfully navigate social environments, make safe life choices and advocate for personal health and the health of others.

+Through Health Education, students will

+Acquire, interpret, and understand health concepts; and develop and apply a range of health skills needed to make appropriate health decisions (Content Knowledge)

+Acquire and practice effective communication, relationship-, cooperation-, self-awareness, self-management, social awareness, responsible decision-making, and stress-management skills (Workplace Skills)

+Engage in home, school, and community projects to enhance physical, mental, social, emotional, and environmental health (Community Engagement and Civic Responsibility)

+Explore a variety of health-related career opportunities in health promotion, disease, injury, and substance abuse prevention, mental health, nutrition, and community health (Career Exploration)

 INTRODUCTION